A Rockin' Good Way (to Mess Around and Fall in Love): Shakin' Stevens and Bonnie Tyler version

-A duet by Welsh singers Shakin' Stevens and Bonnie Tyler was released on 30 December 1983 and made number 5 in the UK singles chart and number 1 in Ireland.
+A duet by Welsh singers Shakin' Stevens and Bonnie Tyler was released on 30 December 1983; it made number 5 in the UK Singles Chart and number 1 in Ireland.
 It was included on Stevens' 1984 album The Bop Won't Stop.
-The B-side was a live recording by Stevens' of "Why Do You Treat Me This Way?" at the Birmingham Odeon.
+The B-side was a live recording by Stevens of "Why Do You Treat Me This Way?" at the Birmingham Odeon.